-What happens to American AAdvantage Million Miler lifetime status?
+American AAdvantage Million Miler lifetime status remains unchanged

 American AAdvantage has lifetime elite status, whereby you can earn AAdvantage Gold or Platinum status for life, for passing one million or two million lifetime miles (respectively).
-The requirements to earn that will remain unchanged, and will be unrelated to Loyalty Points.
+The requirements to earn that are remaining unchanged, and are unrelated to Loyalty Points.

 In theory I love these AAdvantage changes

-In theory I think these program changes are great.
+I think these program changes are great… at least in theory.
 In recent years airline loyalty programs have become too transactional and complicated, and have missed out on the big picture.
-The concept behind these program changes are brilliant — members can be rewarded for their overall loyalty to AAdvantage, rather than just how much they fly.
+The concept behind these program changes is brilliant — members can be rewarded for their overall loyalty to AAdvantage, rather than just how much they fly.

 Of course the concept is one thing, but how is this in reality?